|

 Photograph Collection, 1944-1965

-6 b&w photo prints
+6 B/W photo prints

 SWCPC 380

-Includes images of Gordon Lewis, saxophone and clarinet player who
+Includes images of Gordon Lewis, saxophone and clarinet player who played with

-Bulks with same.
+with same.

-Gordon Lewis studied at the New England Conservatory of Music and played with the Boston
+Gordon Lewis studied at the New England Conservatory of Music and played with

-Symphony.
-During the 1940s, he played saxophone and clarinet with some of the big bands
+the Boston Symphony.
+During the 1940s, he played saxophone and clarinet with

-including Tommy Dorsey.
-He later taught music in the Dallas, Texas public schools and
+some of the big bands including Tommy Dorsey.
+He later taught music in the

-organized the Golden-Aires Youth Band.
+Dallas, Texas, public schools and organized the Golden-Aires Youth Band.

-Liges, Consuelo
+Liges, Consuel

 Photograph Collection, 1958

-2 b/w copy prints; 1 b/w copy negative
+2 B/W copy prints; 1 B/W copy negative

 SWCPC 524